 It’s hard to imagine now, but the city was originally going to be called Albion until it was decided that Sydney, after British Lord Sydney, was more appropriate.

 The moniker ‘Albion’ was not totally forgotten, however.
 Indeed, Sydney’s Albion Street, spanning from Elizabeth Street to Flinders, boasts an impressive number of historic buildings along its humble one-kilometre length.
 I can’t wait to check out one of my favourite travel sights – architecture.
 Wikipedia has a great list to start with!

 3. The Coat Hanger

-‘The Coat Hanger’ is the affectionate nickname for famous landmark, the Sydney Harbour Bridge.
+‘The Coat Hanger’ is the affectionate nickname for the famous landmark, the Sydney Harbour Bridge.
 Standing 134 metres above the world’s deepest natural harbour, it is the world’s largest – but not longest – steel arch bridge and I want to climb it!
 Surprisingly, the top of the arch changes the height by about 180 millimetres due to changes in temperature!

 It was officially opened in March 1932 amid much fanfare, although sadly up to 800 families had to be relocated to make way for the Bridge, without any compensation, and sixteen workers died during its construction.